 - Peter Dragnev, From Electrons to Orifices to Fullerenes: The Unfolding Story of Energy Optimization.
 Feb.
 20. Photo page

 - Prof. Dragnev, Characterizing stationary logarithmic points on the sphere, Jan.
 30.

 - PI Math Club/Pi Mu Epsilon student talks: At this annual event, IPFW students talk about their research or independent projects.
-Talks are at noon, April 24, and will continue until 1:30 (or sooner).
-The talks will be judged for cash prizes.
+Talks start at noon, April 24, and will continue until 1:30 (or sooner).
+The talks are judged for cash prizes.
 Photo page

 - Graph Theory and Crystal Physics - Harry Francies